Welcome to the PICSE Cotton webpage.

 • China is the world's largest cotton importer and is also the biggest producer

-• Chambray is a type of cotton popularly used in the manufacture of blue work shirts, and is where we get the term "blue-collar"
+• Chambray is a type of cotton popularly used in the manufacture of blue work shirts, and it's where we get the term "blue-collar"

 • Cotton dates from at least 7,000 years ago making it one of the world’s oldest known fibres